MakeCloudHQ/cloud-run-training/01-gcp-basics/02-networking.md

 # Networking Basics

-Understanding GCP networking is essential for deploying services, especially Cloud Run with VPC connectivity.
+Understanding Google Cloud networking is essential for deploying services, especially Cloud Run with VPC connectivity.

 ## VPC (Virtual Private Cloud)

-A VPC is your private network space within GCP.
+A VPC is your private network space within Google Cloud.

 ### Key Concepts

-**Global Resource**: Unlike AWS, GCP VPCs are global
+**Global Resource**: Unlike AWS, Google Cloud VPCs are global
 - Spans all regions
 - Subnets are regional (but VPC is global)